SchoolProject12345/OCardGame/README.md

 ## Basic Rules

 - Each player has a deck of 15 cards, draws 5 to hand on game start.
-- Place cards on the arena to use them, this costs energy
+- Place cards on the arena to use them, this costs energy.
 - Use free default attacks or energy-costing abilities to attack, once per card per turn.
-- You gain energy on each turn end, depending on the nrg/turn and max-nrg values, which can be altered by cards, passives and abilities.
+- You gain energy on each turn end, depending on the energy/turn and maximum energy values, which can be altered by cards, passives and abilities.
+- You also draw until you have 5 cards in hand on each turn end.
-- Deal damage to charge your commander's ultimate attack
+- Deal damage to charge your commander's ultimate attack.
-- Defeat the enemy commander to win the game
+- Defeat the enemy commander to win the game.
+- You can modify your game experience extensively using `options.txt`.

 ### For a more detailled explaination, discover our in game tutorial in the main menu.